Year 4 2019-20

 Take a look at our curriculum map to show the topics covered in Year 4.
 If you would like more information about the learning in Year 4, please contact Bea or Sophie and we will be happy to share more detail with you.

 Here are some ideas of activities that you might like to do at home to support your learning at school.
 You can choose to bring them in or not as you like, but although they may be celebrated and shared within the class they will not be marked.

 Write a story or poem about anything you like.

-Make a presentation about an animal/ topic from school/ science or anything you like.
+Make a presentation about your class author/ topic from school/ science or anything you like.

 Write/draw a character description from a book you have enjoyed.

 Write a day in the life of a Tudor king or queen.

 Find shapes in the local area and discuss their properties.
 Can you find a square/pentagon/hexagon/trapezium?
 How many sides does it have?
 Does it have any right angles?